ionic-team/ionic-docs/src/pages/studio/designer.md

 ## Properties Panel

-When the cursor is inside of an element in the code editor, or selected in canvas, the properties panel will update to reflect the selected element.
+When an element is selected in the Designer canvas, the properties panel will update to reflect the selected element.

 <figure>
   <img alt="Properties Panel" src="/docs/assets/img/studio/ss-properties-panel.png" />
 </figure>

-In the properties panel, the properties for the selected element are listed.
-Properties can be changed, as well.
+In the properties panel, the properties that can be modified are listed.

-For Ionic components, the properties panel contains a link to the component's documentation at the top, next to its name.
+For Ionic components, the properties panel contains a link to the component's documentation at the bottom.

 <blockquote>
 Unfortunately, the properties panel does not show properties for custom components in your app, but this is a feature we'll be adding!
 </blockquote>

+## Code Editing

+The HTML, CSS, and JS (TypeScript) for a page or company can be edited by switching to Code mode.

+## Template Editing

+Each page or component has an HTML template that makes up its structure.
+Template editing makes it easy to make quick edits to the template, such as changing text or dragging in new element code snippets from the Elements list.

-## Styles Mode
+## Styles Editing

+The Styles editor contains the CSS (Sass) for that page or component.

-In **Styles** mode, changes to the component's styles are reflected in the canvas when saved.
+Any changes to the styles are reflected in the canvas when saved.
 The styles in this mode are only applicable to the current page or component.

 <figure>
   <img alt="Editing Styles" src="/docs/assets/img/studio/ss-compose-styles.png" />
 </figure>

-## Other Compose Modes

-The **Scripts** and **Module** modes are for making changes to the controller and NgModule, respectively.
-These modes are mostly here for convenience and do not actively change the canvas or properties panel.
+## Scripts Editing

+The **Scripts** editor is for making changes to the controller, or logic, behind a page or component.
+This editor is used for making quick changes to logic for the page or component.
+For more complicated changes we recommend opening the project in a full-fledged code editor.

 <figure>
   <img alt="Editing Scripts" src="/docs/assets/img/studio/ss-compose-scripts.png" />